 Miles can be earned when flying on an American Airlines, Qantas or other partner airline flight.
 But regular Qantas flyers may prefer to credit their flights to Qantas Frequent Flyer anyway, in order to earn those all-important status credits.

 One possibility is to simply buy AAdvantage miles.
-American sells these for USD29.50 per thousand, and there are often generous discounts or bonuses on offer.
+American sells these for USD29.50 per thousand plus tax, and there are often generous discounts or bonuses on offer.
 This can be lucrative, although there is a limit to the number of miles that can be purchased in a year.
 The deteriorating exchange rate also makes this option slightly less attractive.

 There are many Australian credit cards linked with Qantas, Virgin Australia, Jetstar and even some larger international airlines such as Singapore Airlines and Emirates.
 But at this point in time, the only credit card rewards program that allows transfers directly to AAdvantage is Diners Club.